arc64/www.tecks.co.nz/books/types-of-research-evidence/how-is-learning-to-be-observed-and-recorded/what-are-the-main-issues-in-observing-and-recording-learning/how-many-observations-should-be-made-during-the-course-of-a-change.md

 ![Figure 3232.
 Examples of various observation procedures located on the few to many observations continuum](../../../../../../assets/images/Figure3232.png "Figure 3232.
-Examples of various observation procedures located on the few to many observations continuum"){.image-inline}
+Examples of various observation procedures located on the few to many observations continuum"){: .image-inline}

 *Figure 3232.
 Examples of various observation procedures located on the few to many observations continuum*